Curriculum/subject leads: performance objectives

 1. Set appropriate objectives, and don’t overload your staff

-2. Example performance objectives
+2. Use our example performance objectives

 3. Download our performance objective examples